 If you would like additional copies of your recording, please contact Dr. McCabe and he will open a work order for duplication.
 Deadlines should be specified if the duplications are time-sensitive.
 We can also create compilation CDs of completed projects with printed artwork for $5 per disc.

 Private session recordings, when completed, can only be delivered via physical media or the Internet after payment has been made.

 At the close of a project, an invoice will be generated by the recording engineer, who will review the charges with the client.
 The invoice should then be taken to Mrs. Debra Tommey, who receives payments on behalf of the Schwob School.
 CD copies, digital copies, or other materials can be picked up after payment has been received.

 Please note we will not provide next-day service for recordings.
 If you have a deadline, please plan ahead of time.
 It is nearly impossible to provide a 24-hour turnaround after a session.

 Additional copies of previous projects may be requested at the costs listed above.
-Email Alia Torres at email@example.com to place an order.
+Email our staff assistants at firstname.lastname@example.org to place an order.

 Access to the CSU Studios

 Students, faculty, and staff members are welcome to make use of our recording facilities when accompanied by a staff member.
 However, access to the space and equipment must first be approved by Dr. McCabe.